 For a few weeks each Spring some of our most ancient woodlands are covered with a spectacular display of bluebells.
 This carpet of violet-blue is the perfect backdrop for some truly stunning photoshoots but we must make sure that we look after this delicate little flower.

-Planning a Photoshoot in the Bluebells
+Planning a Photoshoot in the Bluebells in Bristol

 Bluebells only look their best for a few weeks and when they bloom can vary from year to year.
 Different locations also bloom at different times so this can make planning a photoshoot difficult.
 In Bristol I normally find the last two weeks in April are the best.
 I always try to keep a few weekends free from mid April to early May and then finalize sessions dates once we can be sure of a stunning display.
 Every year I aim to run two or three days of mini sessions so that I can give as many of my clients as possible the opportunity to have a photoshoot.

 I always encourage my clients to wear clothes that they feel comfortable and relaxed in.
 However it is worth giving a little thought to your families outfits to make the most of the beautiful setting.
 Soft blues, whites and pinks really compliment the delicate bluebells.
 If you prefer brighter colours then yellow is a fantastic contrast to the violet-blue flowers.

 During Your Bluebell Photoshoot

 Bluebells are poisonous.
 So it is also very important that young children with little grabby hands don’t try to eat them.
 I always start every session by explaining to children that we must stick to the paths and not to pick them.
 If you are going for a walk, remember to do the same!

 The English Bluebell or Hyacinthoides non-scripta is protected by British Law.
 Landowners are prohibited from removing common bluebells on their land for sale.
 It is also a criminal offence to remove the bulbs of wild common bluebells.